 The collaborative family law process is a contemporary and extremely effective method of dealing with a whole array of family difficulties.

-Rather than Solicitors conducting negotiations by letter and telephone in what can feel be a confrontational way, the collaborative law process involves face to face meetings between you, your partner and your Solicitors.
+Rather than Solicitors conducting negotiations by letter and telephone, the collaborative law process involves face to face meetings between you, the other party and your respective Solicitors.

 These are known as Four-Way Meetings.
-Rayma Collins and Naomi Hayward are trained collaborative lawyers.
+Rayma Collins and Naomi Hayward are specially trained collaborative lawyers.
 For further information about collaborative law and divorce speak to a member of the team.

 The overriding aim of the collaborative law process is to resolve family disputes in a fair and equitable way without the necessity of going to Court.